 Inbound marketing lets you increase traffic to your website and generate leads in exchange for online resources.

 But it can often be difficult to convince them to actually start using a lead nurturing programme.
-In fact, there is widespread misunderstanding of the issues involved.
+In fact, there is widespread misunderstanding of the issues involved and how it can help the entire business.

 You might find yourself being answered with something like: “Why?
 We already generate plenty of leads.
 Sales have enough on its plate with those.”